 - A green Christmas; a white Easter.

 Fiction.
-In south-central Kansas, at least, weather records do not bear this one out.
+In south-central Kansas, at least, personal observation does not bear this one out.

 This is just a very small sampling of the seasonal proverbs that exist.